USS Amanda: Amanda runs aground and is destroyed

 Amanda continued to serve on the blockade of St. George's Sound into the spring.
-Late in May 1863, the barometer began falling rapidly along the gulf coast; and, by the 27th, the storm had grown to hurricane intensity.
+Late in May 1863, the barometer began falling rapidly along the gulf coast; and, by the 27th, the storm, later named Amanda after the ship, had grown to hurricane intensity.
 Amanda, on blockade duty just inside the east entrance to St. George's Sound, was driven ashore on Dog Island.
 Two days later, her crew destroyed the bark to prevent her falling into Southern hands.